Information For Authors

 TABLES AND ILLUSTRATIONS

-All illustrations should be numbered and labeled with the first author’s name.
-A legend should be supplied for each illustration, and all legends numbered consecutively and provided (double spaced) on a separate page.
-All symbol definitions should be in figure legend, not as a key within the figure.
+A legend should be supplied for each figure, and all legends numbered consecutively and uploaded as a separate file under the file designation, “Figure Legends.”
+Any symbols used a figure should be defined either in the figure legend, or as part of a key within the figure.
 If possible, please use Arial font for figure text.
-Figures should be numbered in the order cited in the text.
-Images should not show the name of the manufacturer.
+Images should not show the name of any manufacturer, or reveal patient names/identity.

 Please follow these instructions carefully when preparing figure files for uploading: